rocketjishao/tagSeq/README.md

           Genome > Load Genome from Server > Select the genome file
 # NAD-tagSeq data analysis procedure

-## 1. Run pycoQC in MiniConda3 active virtual environment:
+## 1. Run pycoQC in MiniConda3 active virtual environment.
-   to visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
+   To visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
    Type in the command below.
 Open the html file with web browser to visualize the results.

      $ pycoQC –f sequencing_summary.txt –o pycoQC.html